RobotecAI/RobotecGPULidar/docs/Ros2Extension.md

 #### Steps for overlay
 1. Run `x64 Native Tools Command Prompt for VS 2019` and navigate to RGL repository.
-2. Run `py setup_win.py --rgl-with-ros2` command to build RGL with ROS2 extension.
+2. Run `python setup.py --with-ros2` command to build RGL with ROS2 extension.

 #### Steps for standalone
 1. Run `x64 Native Tools Command Prompt for VS 2019` and navigate to RGL repository.
-2. Run `py setup_win.py --rgl-with-ros2-standalone` command to build RGL with ROS2 extension and install ROS2 libraries.
+2. Run `python setup.py --with-ros2-standalone` command to build RGL with ROS2 extension and install ROS2 libraries.
 3. Copy all ROS2 libraries from `<build-dir>/ros2_standalone/` into `RobotecGPULidar.dll` location, or extend environment variable `Path` appropriately.

 #### Tips for integrating RGL + ROS2 standalone with Unity and [ROS2ForUnity](https://github.com/RobotecAI/ros2-for-unity) plugin.